inducer/hedge/doc/manual/source/fluxes.rst

   as :class:`hedge.optemplate.ScalarParameter`.

 * :class:`pymbolic.primitives.Call`: The *function* attribute
-  must evaluate to one of a number of predefined :class:`pymbolic.primitive.FunctionSymbol` instances or be a value of type :class:`hedge.tools.symbolic.CFunction`.
+  must evaluate to one of a number of predefined :class:`pymbolic.primitive.FunctionSymbol` instances or be a value of type :class:`hedge.optemplate.primitives.CFunction`.

   .. seealso:: :ref:`flux-function-symbols`.